 Find out more about how you can plan for an asbestos survey here.

-Its important to note that an asbestos management survey is just the first step and you’ll need to act upon any immediate actions raised.
+It’s important to note that an asbestos management survey is just the first step and you’ll need to act upon any immediate actions raised.
 The information provided will give you everything you need to go on to create an asbestos management plan, should it be found in your premises, to ensure that it is does not pose a significant risk to occupants, visitors or contractors.

 As part of the ongoing management, ACMs should be periodically reinspected to check their condition hasn’t deteriorated, or they have become vulnerable to damage.